Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing projected gradient over a simple feasible set

-\end{proof} \vgap
+\qedsymbol\end{proof} \vgap

 A few remarks are in place.
-First, our result implies that in order to compute an approximate solution $x_S$ with small projected gradient norm $\|G_{2L}(x_S)\|$, the number of gradient evaluations of $\nabla f$ can be bounded by $\cO(1)\sqrt{L/\varepsilon}$.
-To the best of our knowledge, such gradient evaluation complexity result for minimizing projected gradients or related notions (e.g., Wolfe gap) has not yet been achieved in the literature.
-Second, the key ingredient of the analysis in this section is \cref{pro:grad_dist_relation}.
-While its analogy \cref{eq:xs_norm_bound_unconstrained} in the unconstrained case is straightforward, to extend such result to projected gradients requires some properties of projected gradients described in \cref{lem:grad_map_properties}.
-The result of the convergence analysis is straightforward following the ideas in the previous section.
+First, our result implies that in order to compute an approximate solution $x_S$ with a small projected gradient norm $\|G_{2L}(x_S)\|$, the number of gradient evaluations of $\nabla f$ can be bounded by $\cO(1)\sqrt{L D/\varepsilon}$.
+Second, the key ingredient of the analysis in this section is Proposition~\ref{pro:grad_dist_relation}.
+While its analogy \eqref{eq:xs_norm_bound_unconstrained} in the unconstrained case is straightforward, to extend such a result to projected gradients requires some properties of projected gradients described in Lemma~\ref{lem:grad_map_properties}.
+A few remarks are in order for the above result. \cmo{ Third, similar to the results in Theorem \ref{thm:conv_proposed_unconstrained}, here the regularization parameter $\sigma_s$ starts at $\cO(\varepsilon/D)$ and is increasing exponentially until it reaches $L$.
+Finally, in our analysis we choose $\gamma_s = 3/4$.
+Other parameters, e.g., $\gamma_s = 1/2$ can also be chosen to attain similar gradient evaluation complexity.}

 In the remaining part of this section, we briefly discuss how to generalize our algorithm for a simple nested composite optimization problem of the following form: